A Would-Be Trans And Queer Haven In Rural Colorado Just Wants To Be Left Alone

 There's a 6-foot-tall fence going up around the Tenacious Unicorn Ranch in rural Custer County, Colo.
 The people who live there say they need it because they've been the target of harassment since they relocated the trans-friendly ranch there in 2020.

-The perimeter fence will add security to the ranch, one that also has newly installed security cameras.
+The perimeter fence will add security to the ranch, which also has newly installed security cameras.
 There's a tension on the property, so much so that co-owner Penny Logue and fellow owner Bonnie Nelson, both transgender women, carry pistols at all times.
-One wall of the communal geodesic dome ranch house is stocked with various assault weapons.
+One wall of the communal geodesic-dome ranch house is stocked with various assault weapons.

 "There's some degree where we want that [militaristic] perspective," Nelson said.
 "All we want is to be left alone."

-The 40-acre property, apart from its status as a working sheep and alpaca ranch, also serves as "a trans and queer haven" southeast of the small mountain town of Westcliffe.
-Nine people live on the site currently, less than half of the planned occupancy long-term.
-Logue and Nelson hope to build a sustainable and scalable business not only through selling their agricultural products; they also want to one day establish properties in multiple rural places where trans people can feel safe, welcome and isolated from the discrimination they say they face in the traditional, cisgendered world.
+The 40-acre property, apart from its status as a working sheep and alpaca ranch, also serves as a "trans and queer haven" southeast of the small mountain town of Westcliffe.
+Nine people live on the site currently, less than half of the planned occupancy long term.
+Logue and Nelson hope to build a sustainable and scalable business not only through selling their agricultural products; they also want to one day establish properties in multiple rural places where trans people can feel safe, welcome and isolated from the discrimination they say they face in the traditional, cisgender world.

-Yet some, including readers of the unabashedly conservative Sangre de Cristo Sentinel, say the ranch is exaggerating their claims of persecution in order to bring in large amounts of cash through online fundraising efforts.
+Yet some, including readers of the unabashedly conservative Sangre de Cristo Sentinel, say the ranch is exaggerating its claims of persecution to bring in large amounts of cash through online fundraising efforts.

-"Long before the Tenacious Unicorns came to this valley there were hard-working ranchers living humbly and quietly asking nothing from others, but [media are] making heroes out of people with their hands out to everyone in the name of 'oppression' as if they are an abused population," said a letter to the editor published in the paper under the name Lisa Frank, Rural Custer County, Colo.
+"Long before the tenacious unicorns came to this valley there were hard-working ranchers living humbly and quietly asking nothing from others, but [media are] making heroes out of people with their hands out to everyone in the name of 'oppression' as if they are an abused population," said a letter to the editor published in the paper under the name Lisa Frank, of rural Custer County.

 Others, including county officials, said they just want residents of their communities to get along, no matter their background.